pranjali-sharma/CLA/README.md

 Lab 3 is an auto regression model to predict COVID case graphs in different countries

-Lab 4 has 2 parts-
+Lab 4 has 2 parts- Population Dynamics and Principal Component Analysis